danrlu/nextflow_cheatsheet/README.md

     }
 ```

-- **(b)** For parameters that need to have a value, Nextflow recommends to set a default and let users to overwrite it as needed.
+- **(b)** For parameters that need to contain a value, Nextflow recommends to set a default and let users to overwrite it as needed.
 However, if you want to require it to be specified by the user:
 ```
-    params.reference = null   // no quotes. this line is optional, because without initialising the parameter it will default to null. if (params.reference == null) error "Please specify a reference genome with --reference"
+    params.reference = null   // no quotes. this line is optional, since without initialising the parameter it will default to null. if (params.reference == null) error "Please specify a reference genome with --reference"
 ```

-  - Below works most of the time, but it will not print the error message when: `nextflow main.nf --reference` (without specifying a value) because this will set `params.reference` to `true` (see point **(a)**) and `if (!params.reference)` will become `false`.
+- Below works as long as the user always append a value: `--reference=something`.
+It will not print the error message with: `nextflow main.nf --reference` (without specifying a value) because this will set `params.reference` to `true` (see point **(a)**) and `!params.reference` will be `false`.
 ```
     if (!params.reference) error "Please specify a reference genome with --reference"
 ```

 ### `Channel.fromPath("A.txt")` in channel creation
 - `Channel.from( "A.txt" )` will put `A.txt` as is into the channel